 Visitation will be held at the Bowerman Funeral Home on Monday from 4:00 until 8:00 p.m.
 A Parish Vigil service and time of sharing stories and remembrances will begin at 8:00 p.m.
 Father Michael Ocran will celebrate Dick’s Mass of Christian Burial on Tuesday, November 5, 2019 at 11:00 a.m. at Sacred Heart Church.
 Interment will be at the Maple Grove Cemetery in Munising.
 Dick will be escorted by friends – Paul Baij, Thomas Lovely, Mark Sadak, Jim St.Amour, Albert Benson, Phil Martin, Gordie Berkel, and Paul Kelto.

-To send flowers to Richard "Dick" Joseph Heimerman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Dick" Joseph Heimerman, please visit our floral store.